geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 OK.

 ##### **Chenyu** [[00:21:54](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1314)]
 So that's open pilot.
-Karma really wants to upgrade, keep fresh TinyGrade from deviating too much.
+Comma really wants to upgrade, keep fresh TinyGrad from deviating too much.
 So let's prioritize this.
 The next is ResNet.
 I think ResNet is 3x slower compared to pre-range.
 And part of it is because the count backward is slow.
 And it's probably the same slowness as before.
 That's probably why use count backward was another thing.

 ##### **Geohot** [[00:22:29](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1349)]
-Is that 3x slower with Beam or without Beam?
+Is that 3x slower with BEAM or without BEAM?

 ##### **Chenyu** [[00:22:32](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1352)]
-With Beam, it's very slow.
+With BEAM, it's very slow.

 ##### **Chenyu** [[00:22:38](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1358)]
 Bless that.
 BERT.
 Interesting.
 I think BERT on Green Machine is slightly faster than before.
 That's good.
 BERT on MI300x is slower.
 It's 2x, 3x slower.
 And part of it is because I post this in the BERT MLPF BERT channel.
 For some reason, the Python time grows with GPU counts.
 And I don't know what's happening or if you have any guess.